-There's really nothing more exciting than knowing that Christmas is around the corner and I have an excuse to eat Apple Crisp and Christmas Mix for breakfast and dessert every day of the week!
+There's really nothing more exciting than knowing that Christmas is around the corner and I have an excuse to eat Apple Crisp and Mix for breakfast and dessert every day of the week!

 Why I Love This Recipe